-The chart below takes the offensive roles that were suggested by the clustering and shows how they relate to some other useful stats – time of possession, percent of field-goal attempts from 3, percent of field-goal attempts from the paint, and percent of made field-goals that were assisted.
-If you want to see each bar annotated with the player names, click on the image below to visit the interactive version in Tableau.
+The next chart takes these algorithmically-defined offensive roles and shows how they relate to some other useful stats – time of possession, percent of field-goal attempts from 3, percent of field-goal attempts from the paint, and percent of made field-goals that were assisted.
+If you want to see each bar annotated with the player names, click on the image below to visit an interactive version.

-Here are the ten types of plays that were used to sort out the offensive roles.
-Click on the image below to visit the interactive version in Tableau if you want to highlight a particular player – how often does he attempt to score in isolation (frequency)?
-How many points per possession does he score when he does try (PPP)?
+Here are the ten types of plays that I used to sort out the offensive roles.
+Click on the image below to visit a dashboard where you can highlight a particular player – how often did he try to score in isolation (frequency)?
+How many points per possession did he score when he tried (PPP)?

 I used the same approach to group Division 3 NCAA players by offensive role.
 I created an opponent scouting dashboard to help predict how each opposing player would try to score and in which types of plays he would pose the greatest threat.